 If you are opting for guest donations, it is going to be your responsibility as a host to communicate to your guests the importance of bringing a cash donation for the show.
 It will also be your responsibility to collect donations at the show.
 Touring and travel to perform is costly, so it is extremely appreciated when the host communicates openly to guests, and stresses the importance of bringing a donation in exchange for an intimate and powerful performance.

 I know it sounds scary, but it doesn’t have to be!

 Think of it as an exchange for goods and services.
 You are providing a comfortable space and a collection of incredible people to join in this musical experience.
 After the show, your guests are able to contribute any amount they feel compelled to – and usually they are excited to contribute to the cause!

-- Have a tip jar/container that is LABELLED and VISIBLE to everyone (at the food/drink table is a good spot)
+Have a tip jar/container that is LABELLED, well lit and VISIBLE to everyone (at the food/drink table is a good spot)

-- During your introduction at the show, please mention where the donation jar is located and follow up with guests
+During your introduction & closing words, please mention where the donation jar is located

 How much should I recommend for donations?